riconusap/e-invoicing-api/README.md

 ### Installation and Running

-1.  **Build and run the Docker containers:**
+This project is fully containerized with Docker.
+A simple installation script is provided to automate the entire setup process.

+1.  **Clone the repository (if you haven't already):**
     ```bash
-    docker-compose up --build -d
+    git clone <repository-url>
+    cd e-invoicing-api
     ```
-    This command will:
-    -   Build the Laravel application image.
-    -   Start the Nginx web server.
-    -   Start the MySQL database.

-2.  **Access the Application:**
+2.  **Run the installation script:**
-    -   The Laravel application serves as a backend API.
-Direct access to the root URL (`http://localhost:8080`) will result in a `404 Not Found` error as there are no web routes defined.
-    -   API endpoints are accessible under the `/api` prefix.
-For example, you can access the authentication login endpoint via `http://localhost:8080/api/auth/login` (POST request).
-    -   The MySQL database is accessible on port `3032` from your host machine (`localhost:3032`).

-3.  **Run Laravel Migrations and Seeders:**
-    Once the containers are running, execute the following command to set up your database schema and seed initial data:
+    First, make the script executable:
     ```bash
-    docker-compose exec app php artisan migrate --seed
+    chmod +x install.sh
     ```

-4.  **Generate Application Key:**
-    Generate a unique application key for Laravel:
+    Then, run the script:
     ```bash
-    docker-compose exec app php artisan key:generate
+    ./install.sh
     ```

-5. **Symlink Setup:**
-     ```bash
-    docker-compose exec app php artisan storage:link
-    ```
+The script will guide you through the installation and automate the following steps:
+- Building and starting the Docker containers.
+- Installing Composer dependencies.
+- Creating the `.env` file from `.env.example`.
+- Generating the application key (`APP_KEY`).
+- Generating the JWT secret key (`JWT_SECRET`).
+- Waiting for the database container to be ready.
+- Creating the database.
+- Running database migrations and seeders.
+- Creating the storage symlink.

+### Accessing the Application

+-   **API:** The API is available at `http://localhost:8080`.
+Endpoints are prefixed with `/api`.
+For example, the login endpoint is a POST request to `http://localhost:8080/api/auth/login`.
+-   **Database:** The MySQL database is accessible from your host machine on `localhost:3032`.

 ## ⚙️ Configuration